 Also of interest is that West Columbia has more people living here who work in computers and math than 95% of the places in the US.

-West Columbia is one of the most well-educated cities in the nation.
-40.92% of adults in West Columbia have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of West Columbia ranks among the highest in the nation.
+Of the 25-and-older adult population in West Columbia, 40.92% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in West Columbia in 2022 was $36,920, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $147,680 for a family of four.
 However, West Columbia contains both very wealthy and poor people as well.